 in Edale, England

-Esteemed author and professor, Pamela Painter, will once again be leading the workshop each morning from 10am until 2pm, followed by lunch.
-Special guests will host our evening salons.
-Drinks at 6.45pm; salon 7.15-8.15pm; dinner 8.30pm.
+We are excited to announce that Margaret McMullan will be leading the workshop each morning from 9:30am until 1:00pm or so, followed by lunch.
+Special guests will host in our evening salons.
+Drinks at 6:45pm; salon 7.15-8.15pm; dinner 8.30pm.
+The week culminates into a final dinner and performance Thursday evening.

 Special Guest Speakers